awaisrauf/deepCuriosity/_posts/2023-12-23-Attending-NeurIPS2023.md

 **Interesting Papers:**  The "Low Resources Language Jailbreak" [21] demonstrated how translating text into low-resource languages could potentially be utilized to attack ChatGPT with a higher success rate.
 Additionally, [22] introduced the concept of steering models toward adopting a particular personality as a means to bypass their built-in safeguards.

-<h3 class="backdoors"> Backdoors in Deep Learning: The Good, the Bad, and the Ugly </h3>
+<h3 id="backdoors"> Backdoors in Deep Learning: The Good, the Bad, and the Ugly </h3>

 **Talk 1: Universal jailbreak backdoors from poisoned human feedback by Florian Tramer**